jm4ch4do/coding_snippets/README.md

-# coding_snippets
+# Coding Snippets
-Snippets for different languages
+Snippets for different languages, frameworks and technologies.